pikvm/pikvm/docs/auth.md

 !!! note
     With 2FA for API or VNC authentication, you will need to add the one-time code to the password without spaces.
 That is, if the password is `foobar` and the code is `123456`, then you need to use `foobar123456` as the password.

+To view the current QR code of the secret use `kvmd-totp show`.

+To disable 2FA, use `kvmd-totp del`.